2016 Kumamoto earthquakes: April 16 mainshock

 Numerous landslides took place across the mountains of Kyushu, rendering roads impassable, The Great Aso Bridge of the Japan National Route 325 in Minamiaso collapsed into the Kurokawa river.
 A rockslide blocked the entirety of the four-lane expressway close to the fallen bridge, leaving a large scar that ran almost completely up the hill that suffered the rockslide.

 The Aso Shrine was also heavily damaged in the earthquake.
 The shrine's rōmon (tower gate), officially classified as an Important Cultural Property by the Japanese government, and the haiden (worshiping hall) both completely collapsed.
 Kumamoto Castle, another Important Cultural Property sustained damage to its roof and exterior buildings and walls because of the earthquakes and associated aftershocks.
 Several of the castle's shachihoko ornaments were destroyed, and a large number of kawara tiles also fell from the roof.
 Other historical buildings such as Janes' Residence, the first western-style house built in Kumamoto (dating from 1871) were also totally destroyed.
 The former registered Cultural Asset was initially located in the grounds of Kumamoto Castle, but was later relocated near Suizen-ji Jōju-en.

 Early estimates of the economic costs of the damage range from $5.5 billion to $7.5 billion, with insured property losses estimated to be between $800 million to $1.2 billion, according to Risk Management Solutions or between $1.7 billion to $2.9 billion, according to Guy Carpenter.
 Through the first half of 2016, about $3.2 billion of claims for damage to residential dwellings were paid out by insurance companies, according to data from the General Insurance Association of Japan.

 Aftermath

-Kumamoto Prefectural Police received more than 300 calls, while Ōita Prefectural Police took 100 calls.
+Kumamoto Prefectural Police received more than 300 calls, while Ōita Prefectural Police received more than 100 calls.
 More than 91,700 people were evacuated.
 An additional 15,000 soldiers from the Japan Self-Defense Forces joined relief efforts following the earthquake.
 By April 16, more than 44,000 people were evacuated from the hardest-hit areas.
 Prime Minister Shinzō Abe mobilized 3,000 personnel of the Japan Self-Defense Forces to assist local authorities with search and rescue and recovery efforts.
 By April 18, the number of people seeking shelter had risen to 180,000, while at least eight people remained missing in a landslide caused by the earthquake.